cnicolaysen2/olympus-assessment/README.md

 # olympus-assessment
 Copy of the Olympus project to assess what we can take from it or not.

-Usefull tool for switching Node versions along vith matching npm version:
+Usefull tool for switching Node versions along with matching npm version:

 https://github.com/coreybutler/nvm-windows